-I decided to bring back a hat that has come to represent Colombia as a symbol, “El Sombrero Vueltiao.”
+“El Sombrero Vueltiao is the hat that has come to represent Colombia as a symbol.
 I feel strongly connected to this symbol because my parents are both from the Atlantic Coast of Colombia, and although I was born and raised in Cali, I was always surrounded by the Sombrero Vueltiao, las abarcas (traditional sandals) and all the flavors from the Coast: suero, pescado seco (dried fish), yuca (cassava), and more.
 I have memories of listening to Vallenatos everyday at home with my parents who loved to host simple fiestas on Saturdays with some other Costeños and neighbors.

 Sombreros are a big part of the rural Colombian culture and the different festivals and carnivals around the country.
 There is a sombrero for everything, and they all look different.
 Some of the sombreros are engrained in particular cultures, which is the case of the Guambianopeople in the Cauca Department who have a very special bowler hat.
 This said, not everyone wears sombreros in Colombia, so don’t get disappointed if you ever visit and don’t see any sombreros.